Consistent Europe-wide regulations for hazardous substances and mixtures

 © Uwe Völkner, Fotoagentur FOX

-The UN-GHS has not yet completely matured.
+The UN-GHS has not yet been fully developed.
 The latest improvement developments are addressed and integrated, if required, in the scope of 2-year programmes.
 At a practical level, this has two consequences: firstly, the CLP Regulation is adapted to the latest technical level with the help of what is known as an ATP (adaptation to technical progress), and secondly, many criteria are formulated comparatively openly and require expert knowledge for their assessment.
-This provides room for manoeuvre but it also creates more uncertainty.
+This opens up scope but it also creates more uncertainty.

 The rules stipulated by the CLP Regulation have many similarities with the earlier legal regulations; in particular, the system of classification is configured in a similar way.